SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 By following these steps, you can create and manage DNS SRV records in MAAS, ensuring they are correctly configured and resolvable.

-## Legacy BIOS boot from second NIC
+## Can't legacy-BIOS boot from second NIC

 **Problem:**
 When using MAAS with machines that boot via legacy BIOS, there's an issue where PXE booting from the second NIC results in a "No boot filename received" error.
 This occurs despite the machine receiving a DHCP offer.